Big Cypress District

 Full Throttle

 Full Throttle is a weekend event for Scouts in troops, crews, ships, and individual Scouts.
-Scouts participate in a program area such as range and target activities and climbing, participate in the first aid meet, and spend a half-day working on a merit badge.
+Scouts spend a half-day participating in program areas such as shooting sports, climbing, swimming, ziplining, and boating.
+Scouts will spend a half-day working on a merit badge.
+Full Throttle is a great way for Scouts to have fun, learn essential skills that could be useful in a survival scenario, and earn survival-related merit badges.

 Learn More & Register